 The National Bank of Kuwait has launched a new blockchain powered product – NBK Direct Remit.
-The central bank will use RippleNet for its cross-border payment transactions within the region of the Middle East.
+The bank will use RippleNet for its cross-border payment transactions within the region of the Middle East.

 NBK Direct Remit would support a neighboring nation of Jordan in the beginning, but Kuwait is planning to launch it in at least 15 countries more.
 As revealed by the bank’s website, NBK Direct Remit would protect its dominance as the only and primary mode of making payment.

-This is not the first digitally powered product launched by the central bank of Kuwait.
+This is not the first digitally powered product launched by the apex bank of Kuwait.
 In the past, it has already started successful and innovative products serving different segments such as the QuickPay, NBK Tap & Pay, cardless cash withdrawal, NBK SelfiePay, and Biometric Cards, along with the consistent updates and upgradation in the NBK Mobile Banking App.

 These products by the National Bank of Kuwait are already making banking experience cheerful for its customers.